ObiWanBonobi/Professor-Oaks-Blog/README.md

 - There was a bug that would throw an error when the socials page is clicked when a user isn't logged in.
 That got fixed with an if else statement.
 - If a user would comment on a post and then refresh, the comment would duplicate.
 I had to add HttpResponseRedirect to the comment form.
 - After I would update my profile picture it would return me to the incorrect user profile.
 I had to return the correct user pk.
+- The update profile message wans't showing, I had placed the message code in the wrong section.
+- The edit comment button stopped working, because I had accidentally deleted the .id in the comment.

 <b>I have not noticed any existing bugs.</b>